kamranpoladov/websites-monitoring/README.md

 $ copy .env.dist .env
 ```

-Feel free to adjust the configurations inside `.env` to change intervals, durations, etc.
+Feel free to adjust the configurations inside `.env` following the guidelines to change intervals, durations, etc.

 3. Install the dependencies with **npm**: